 The entire length of the blade shall be made to lie on the periphery of a 150 mm radius segment and kept for one minute.
 The blade shall not show any sign of damage during test or take any permanent set when released.

-9.3 Straightness Test —When checked with the aid of a straight edge, or any angle protector, blade shall be visually straight and free from twist.
+9.3 Straightness Test

+When checked with the aid of a straight edge, or any angle protector, blade shall be visually straight and free from twist.

 10 WORKMANSHIP AND FINISH